Lowness and avoidance

 A gentle introduction to iterated jump control

-This is a project book about iterated jump control of combinatorial theorems.
+This is a book project about iterated jump control of combinatorial theorems.
 I plan to add chapters over time, with no commitment to finish it one day.

 Table of contents